 Luckily, we’ve come a long way from plastic-filled period routines in recent years.
 Thanks to technology and creativity, we can now go green during our periods, and that is by switching to eco-friendly menstrual products.

 Sustainable menstrual products include long-lasting menstrual cups, biodegradable tampons, and reusable menstrual pads.
-To know more about these eco-friendly products, you can check out this article right here.

 Using a menstrual cup or biodegradable tampons might seem great during one’s period, but not everyone prefers using them.
 If you’re someone who’s not comfortable using a menstrual cup or a biodegradable tampon during your period, then the next sustainable option would be reusable menstrual cloth pads.